-What’s one of my most popular and most requested desserts?
+Oatmeal Fudge Bar Recipe– one of my most requested desserts!

-I have nothing but praise for recipes from America’s Test Kitchen and their Oatmeal Fudge Bars are no exception.
+I have nothing but praise for America’s Test Kitchen recipes and their Oatmeal Fudge Bars are no exception.
 These oatmeal fudge bars are made with a hint of espresso powder, just enough coffee taste to deepen the chocolate flavor without overpowering it.

 Only a few changes were made to the original recipe.
 Espresso powder was used rather than instant coffee (1 tsp espresso powder rather than 2 tsp of coffee powder), and this recipe is tweaked to reduce the baking size to an 8 x 8 pan.
 You can find the original recipe on page 274 in the book, “Menu Cookbook: Kitchen-Tested Menus for Foolproof Dinner Parties” by America’s Test Kitchen.
 You may find this book at your local library or you can use this Amazon affiliate link to purchase the cookbook.